 - Manual install instructions

 The Samsung Galaxy S4 Android Marshmallow update is not yet available.
-Android Marshmallow is expected to launch globally in Q3, 2015.
-We'll update this section when we find out more.
+Android Marshmallow is launching globally and the Samsung Galaxy S4 seems highly unlikely to receive it, but we'll update this section when we find out more.

-There are currently no official public plans for the Galaxy S4 Android 5.1.1 update, but that's not to say they might not still appear.
-In the meantime, Android 5.1.1 Lollipop has appeared for the Galaxy S4 in the form of custom ROMs on XDA Developers.
+There are currently no official public plans for the Galaxy S4 Android 5.1.1 update, but it has appeared for the Galaxy S4 in the form of custom ROMs on XDA Developers.

 Bliss Pop is a super popular custom ROM that is chock full of customization options.
 It's based on the even more popular CM12.1 ROM from CyanogenMod, taking that base and adding even more features.

 There's one other good Android 5.1.1 ROM worth checking out on XDA Developers.
 The popular Resurrection Remix ROM has also been released for the international Galaxy S4 (GT-I9500).
 Alongside the usual Android 5.1.1 updates, the ROM also brings some gesture controls, LED density changer and theme chooser.

 Android 5.1 is yet to appear any other version of the S4, but some publications are claiming insiders have confirmed that it will receive it, even though the it wasn't approved for the S4 Mini.
 Will the standard Galaxy S4 get the official Android 5.1 update?
 The jury's still out.

 Galaxy S4 Android 5.0 Lollipop update

 To check your Galaxy S4 for the Android 5.0 update, go to Settings > About Device > Software Update > Check for Updates.
 Or jump to the manual install instructions at the bottom of this article (for Samsung Kies and Odin).
 If you experience any problems with the Galaxy S4 update, visit our guide on how to fix Galaxy S4 Lollipop problems.

 Verizon updated its Galaxy S4 support page to announce the arrival of Android 5.0.1 at the end of April.
 The three-page document outlines the changes that the updated software (version LRX22C.I545VRUGOC1) brought to the Verizon Galaxy S4, including Material Design, lock screen notifications and the new recent apps menu.